This week I’m taking on playing Cowboy Bebop using Starfinder rules.

 Equipment: To bring up a theme from last week’s Firefly post, Cowboy Bebop isn’t necessarily full of grinding for new gear.
 Sometimes our heroes make great scores and even have some Woolong (symbol: ₩) left over after paying to fix everything Spike damaged.

-The guns of Cowboy Bebop can be covered by 4 basic semi-auto pistols (Holdout, Hi-Cap, Heavy, Magnum), Heavy and Magnum revolvers, Single Shot Rifle Pistol, Submachine Guns, Silencer/Suppressors, Extended Magazines, Combat Rifles, Sniper rifle, Pump shotguns, Grenade Launcher, Hand Grenades, Net Launcher, Flame Thrower, Minigun, Heavy Machine Guns on vehicles and spaceships.
-With a few exceptions most of the guns in the series are based on real world earth weapons.
+The guns of Cowboy Bebop can be covered by 4 basic semi-auto pistols (Holdout, Hi-Cap, Heavy, Magnum), Heavy and Magnum revolvers, Single Shot Rifle Pistol, Submachine Guns, Silencer/Suppressors, Extended Magazines, Combat Rifles, Sniper rifles, Pump shotguns, Grenade Launcher, Hand Grenades, Net Launcher, Flame Thrower, Minigun, Heavy Machine Guns on vehicles and spaceships.
+With a few exceptions, most of the guns in the series are based on real-world earth weapons.

 Armor Upgrades, what upgrades exist might be their own equipment such as Infrared Sensors doubling as Night Vision goggles.
 Radiation Buffer or Jet Pack, Automated Loader is probably better described like a belt fed backpack full of ammo.
 The rest is just too fantastic for our little bounty hunting setting.
 Well, during my rewatch Mad Pierrot comes along and ruins some of the above.
 Pierrot not only has personal scale shields, he also has some kind of anti-gravity device.
 Since we see the MONO zipcraft operating as hover vehicles we assume the tech works at a vehicle scale, but Pierrot is our first case of personal anti-grav.
 Even the delivery drones that deliver Faye’s video tape and Betamax player are propellor driven so lets assume anti-grav units are expensive.
 Pierrot also carries dozens of weapons inside his coat which I am just willing to say is extra dimensional storage for the expediency’s sake, but could be lightened by the anti-grav, even then its a lot of bulk.
 Mad Pierrot is a top tier assassin and probably can afford a Forcepack, Force Screens and Extra dimensional storage.